Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Challenges and Future Trends

+Despite numerous techniques for VLA models, fair cross-study comparison remains a challenge.
+Existing simulator-based benchmarks (e.g., LIBERO~\cite{liu2023libero}, CALVIN~\cite{mees2022calvin}) mitigate only part of the variance because experimental settings such as hyperparameters and environment randomization are different across studies.
+This stochasticity from random seeds can introduce larger variance in experimental results; for instance, success-rate fluctuations above 30\% have been reported~\cite{zhang2024effective}.
+While simulators can hold seeds and initial states fixed, real-world evaluations rarely afford the same level of control, complicating reproducibility.
+Hence, statistical power is essential, yet the choice of an adequate number of repetitions remains an open question in robotics evaluation~\cite{andrychowicz2021matters}.

-The preceding discussion underscores the need for a unified evaluation benchmark in robotic learning, analogous to ImageNet in CV~\cite{deng2009imagenet}.
-The emergence of ImageNet catalyzes numerous algorithmic innovations and research directions within CV.
-Establishing a comparable benchmark for manipulation is more challenging—owing to the high cost of demonstrations and the diversity of operational environments, but lessons drawn from ImageNet suggest that a widely adopted standard could accelerate progress in the VLA model community.
-Moreover, fairness evaluation is also a critical concern in both human learning and behavior analysis.
-Metrics and experimental protocols from human learning studies can be adapted to assess fairness and performance in VLA model evaluations.
+Community efforts have moved toward standardized task suites in simulation~\cite{liu2023libero,mees2022calvin}.
+But there is still a need for a unified evaluation benchmark in robotic learning, analogous to ImageNet in CV~\cite{deng2009imagenet}.
+The emergence of ImageNet catalyzes numerous innovations and directions within CV.
+Lessons drawn from ImageNet suggest that a widely adopted standard could accelerate progress in the VLA model community.